WLW

 WLW (700 AM) is a commercial news/talk radio station licensed to Cincinnati, Ohio.
-Owned by iHeartMedia, WLW is a clear-channel station, often identifying itself as The Big One.
+Owned by iHeartMedia, WLW is a clear-channel station, often identifying itself as "The Big One".
+Its studios are located in Sycamore Township (with a Cincinnati address).

 WLW operates with 50000 watts around the clock.
-Its daytime signal provides secondary coverage to most of Ohio and parts of Indiana and Kentucky.
-It can be heard at city-grade strength as far as Indianapolis, Indiana; Lexington, Kentucky and Columbus, Ohio, with secondary coverage as far as Louisville and the outer suburbs of Cleveland and Detroit.
+The transmitter site features a distinctive diamond-shaped Blaw-Knox tower in nearby Mason.
+Its daytime signal provides at least secondary coverage to almost all of Ohio and Indiana, and much of central Kentucky.
+It is heard at city-grade strength as far as Indianapolis, Indiana; Lexington, Kentucky; and Columbus, Ohio, with secondary coverage as far as Louisville and the outer suburbs of Cleveland and Detroit.
 At night, with a good radio, it can be heard in much of North America.